translate/pootle/docs/server/commands.rst

 server.
 Use :option:`--refresh` to also update existing translations that have been changed, besides adding any new translation.
 To completely remove the TM and rebuild it adding all existing translations use :option:`--rebuild`.

+If no specific TM server is specified using :option:`--tm`, then the default ``local`` TM will be used.
+If the specified TM server doesn't exist it will be automatically created for you.

 To see how many units will be loaded into the server use :option:`--dry-run`, no actual data will be loaded or deleted (the TM will be left unchanged):